-- Is disabled or has certain health conditions and has specific additional needs; - Has special educational needs (whether or not they have a statutory Education, Health and Care Plan); - Has a mental health need; - Is a young carer; - Is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines. - Is frequently missing/goes missing from care or from home; - Is at risk of modern slavery, trafficking, sexual or criminal exploitation; - Is at risk of being radicalised or exploited; - Has a family member in prison, or is affected by parental offending;

-- Is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse; - Is misusing drugs or alcohol themselves; - Has returned home to their family from care; - Is at risk of honour-based abuse such as Female Genital Mutilation or Forced Marriage; - Is a privately fostered child; and/or - Is persistently absent from education.
+- Is disabled or has certain health conditions and has specific additional needs; - Has special educational needs (whether or not they have a statutory Education, Health and Care Plan); - Has a mental health need; - Is a young carer; - Is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines. - Is frequently missing/goes missing from care or from home; - Is at risk of persistent absence from education; - Has experienced multiple suspensions, is at risk of being permanently excluded from school and in Alternative Provision or a Pupil Referral Unit; - Is at risk of modern slavery, trafficking, sexual and/or criminal exploitation; - Is at risk of being radicalised or exploited; - Has a parent/carer in custody, or is affected by parental; - Is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse; - Is misusing drugs or alcohol themselves; - Has returned home to their family from care; - Is at risk of honour-based abuse such as Female Genital Mutilation or Forced Marriage; - Is a privately fostered child.